-This bill makes various changes to state laws on cigarettes, tobacco products, and e-cigarettes.
+This bill makes various changes to state laws on cigarettes and ecigarettes.
 Principally, the bill:

-- 1. modifies the definition of "cigarettes" subject to the state's cigarette tax and other laws to, among other things, explicitly include any roll, stick, or capsule of tobacco intended to be heated under ordinary conditions of use; - 2. generally extends to tobacco products the existing restrictions on shipping and transporting cigarettes in the state and the related penalties for violating these requirements; - 3. makes violations of these shipping and transporting restrictions for both cigarettes and tobacco products a violation of the Connecticut Unfair Trade Practices Act (CUTPA); - 4. imposes similar restrictions and penalties on shipping and transporting electronic nicotine delivery systems and vapor products (e-cigarettes) and makes any violation of these provisions a CUTPA violation; - 5. specifically requires e-cigarette sellers to ask prospective buyers to present a driver's license, passport, or identity (ID) card to verify that they are at least 21 years old and allows them to use electronic scanners to check a passport's validity, just as current law allows them to for driver's licenses and ID cards; and - 6. increases the maximum fines that may be imposed on anyone who sells, gives, or delivers an e-cigarette to a minor.
+- 1. modifies the definition of "cigarettes" subject to the state's cigarette tax and other laws to, among other things, explicitly include any roll, stick, or capsule of tobacco intended to be heated under ordinary conditions of use; - 2. imposes restrictions and penalties on shipping and transporting electronic nicotine delivery systems and vapor products (e-cigarettes) that are similar to those that apply to cigarettes under existing law and makes any violation of these e-cigarette shipping and transporting provisions a Connecticut Unfair Trade Practices Act (CUTPA) violation; - 3. specifically requires e-cigarette sellers to ask prospective buyers to present a driver's license, passport, or identity (ID) card to verify that they are at least 21 years old and allows them to use electronic scanners to check a passport's validity, just as current law allows them to for driver's licenses and ID cards; and - 4. increases the maximum fines that may be imposed on anyone who sells, gives, or delivers an e-cigarette to a minor.